Joe TorreJoseph Paul Torre

 He was a nine-time All-Star and the 1971 National League Most Valuable Player who totaled 2,342 hits in 18 big league seasons.

 And Joe Torre was just getting warmed up.
-Because in 29 seasons as a manager, Torre became one of only five skippers to win at least four World Series titles.
+In his next big league life – during 29 seasons as a manager – Torre won four World Series titles.

-Torre served as the Braves’ backup catcher in 1962, then emerged as a regular in 1963 when he hit .293 with 14 homers and 71 RBI while earning his first All-Star Game selection.
+Torre served as the Braves’ backup catcher in 1962, then took over the job full-time in 1963 when he hit .293 with 14 homers and 71 RBI while earning his first All-Star Game selection.
 Over the next five seasons, Torre became one of the best hitting backstops in the game, peaking with 36 home runs in 1966.
 He earned a Gold Glove Award in 1965.

 But after a contract dispute, Torre found himself traded to St. Louis in Spring Training of 1969 in exchange for future Hall of Famer Orlando Cepeda.
 The Cardinals installed Torre at first base, and he responded with 18 homers, 101 RBI and a .289 average.
-After splitting time between catcher and third base in 1970 – and hitting 21 home runs to go with 100 RBI – Torre became a full-time third baseman in 1971, leading the NL with 230 hits to go with a .363 batting average, 24 home runs and 137 RBI.
+After splitting time between catcher and third base in 1970 – and hitting 21 home runs to go with 100 RBI and a .325 batting average – Torre became a full-time third baseman in 1971, leading the NL with 230 hits with a .363 batting average, 24 home runs and 137 RBI.
 He was named the league’s Most Valuable Player.

 Torre never repeated those numbers, but remained a productive corner infielder for the next several seasons.
 Then in October of 1974, the Cardinals sent Torre home to play for the Mets in a deal for Ray Sadecki and Tommy Moore.